AverageLehi/CourseMate/README.md

 ## 🛠️ How It Works

 CourseMate addresses the common student struggle of staying organized while applying effective study techniques.
-It combines a simple file management system with integrated learning templates, guiding students to think smarter, learn deeper, and solve problems better.
-The application’s design is centered on user-friendliness and portability, ensuring that students can focus on learning without the hassle of complex software.
+It combines a simple file management system with integrated learning templates, guiding[...]

 ---